skearney-akamai/AkamaiOPEN-edgegrid-php-client/README.md

 ## License

-Copyright 2016 Akamai Technologies, Inc.  All rights reserved.
+Copyright © 2022 Akamai Technologies, Inc. All rights reserved

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.